 Step 4: Trim Custom Instructions and Memory

-Settings, then Personalization.
-Cut Custom Instructions to under 300 words total.
-Delete stale Memory entries (Manage Memory) that no longer apply.
+Go to Settings -> Personalization (or jump straight to chatgpt.com/#settings/Personalization).
+Cut Custom Instructions to under ~300 words total.
+Open Manage memories and delete stale Saved memories entries that no longer apply; use Clear all when you start a genuinely new project.
 Both savings compound across every future chat.

 Step 5: Use a Project for long-running work

 For multi-session work, create a Project, attach your reference files there, and chat inside the Project.
-Each chat in a Project starts fresh but inherits the Project files and Project instructions cleanly.
+Each chat in a Project starts fresh but inherits the Project files and Project instructions cleanly, so the live thread spends fewer tokens carrying them.

-Step 6: Switch to a model with a larger window for the rerun
+Step 6: Switch to a larger window for the rerun

 Step 7: Break complex tasks into shorter chats